eegg/school-policies-and-procedures/src/childrens-records.rst

   our staff induction includes an awareness of the importance of confidentiality in the role of the key person.
 * retained for three years after the child has left the setting.

+Some specific records,
+including Collectors
+and Emergency Cards
+are kept safely in Classroom Two.

 Basis